daveraja/bash-hacks/README.md

 The following defines some useful modules.
 The current list of available modules are:

-* prompts - provides simple prompts (currently only yes/no)
 * workspaces - provides bash workspace functionality.
 * workspaces_emacs - integrates emacs into a workspace.
+* prompts - provides simple prompts (currently only yes/no)
+* misc_functions - some miscellaneous functions.

 Workspaces
 ----------